octo-technology/OpenTezos/docs/explorer/private-indexer.md

 origination of the contract and the purchase of a ticket.

 The storage page displays the storage definition, the type of each field and their associated current value.
-Note that one participant is registered in the raffle and the contract holds one XTZ (from selling one ticket).
+Note that one participant is registered in the raffle and the contract holds one Tez (from selling one ticket).
 ![](../../static/img/explorer/tzstat-5.png "Smart contract storage page")

 ### About big maps